m3g/2023_AFP-LM_BpdA/HydrationStructures/README.md

 - Output files of the atomistic simulations are in this directory
-- The subdirectories `mdp_files`, `ff`, and `scripts` contain:
-> the .mdp input parameters;
+- The subdirectories `mdp_files`, `ff`, and `scripts` contain: the .mdp input parameters, the force field parameters, and the scripts to build each box simulation, respectively.
-> force field parameters;
-> scripts to build each box simulation, respectively.